SteelCompendium/data-gen/Ancestries/Time raider.md

 “You see?”
 The Taxiarch said, impressed with himself.
 “I am not a primitive like these peasants, who hounded you because you are alien,” he nodded at the folk of the small town watching from the stables some distance away.
 “I am Ajax's elite.
 Better than his chosen.
 I was made for victory.”

-Indeed, Taxiarch Lycaon looked almost fully human.
+Indeed, Taxiarch Lycaon looked almost fully [[Human|human]].
 Handsome and fit like a statue from Phaedros, which his model had almost certainly been inspired by.
 Unless you looked closely, there was no sign he was a product of the body banks.
 “If you agree to lead me to your vessel, I will let you go free.”

 The alien sighed. “‘Blaap blaap blaap,'” she said.
 “You should hear yourself.
 Like barking thrazz, you sound to me.
 Who holds your leash I wonder?
 For surely a microbrain such as you could not command any more than these rabble,” she nodded her head at the other twenty or so war dogs.

 Her taunts worked.
 Lycaon hauled back and punched the alien in the jaw.
 Her head smashed into the ruined column.
-She was dazed but she shook it off and laughed.
+She was [[Dazed|dazed]] but she shook it off and laughed.

 “Look how easily this one is goaded!” she said.
 She spat out dark blue blood and turned to the peasants gathered.
 “You people!
 Why do you let yourselves be cowed by these … bits?
 Bits of people kludged together?
 Even the least of you is worth more than these.”